Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Methods

-For each one of the 2048 oxygen atoms, the LENS signals~\cite{crippa_machine_2023, crippa_detecting_2023} are computed on the sampled configurations.
-The different cutoff radii found from the $g(r)$ minima are used to compute different LENS time-series, one for each cutoff ($r_c = \{3.3, 6, 7.5, 8.5, 10, 13, 15, 20, 30\}$~\AA).
+For each one of the 2048 oxygen atoms, the LENS signals~\cite{crippa_machine_2023, crippa_detecting_2023} were computed on the sampled configurations.
+The different cutoff radii found from the $g(r)$ minima are used to compute different LENS time series, one for each cutoff ($r_c = \{3.3, 6, 7.5, 8.5, 10, 13, 15, 20, 30\}$~\AA).

 To describe the structural environment surrounding each particle within the simulations, we used SOAP.
 We compute the SOAP spectrum, representing the local structural environment of each particle at every timestep within a certain cutoff radius.
 The SOAP vectors are generated using dynsight platform~\cite{noauthor_dynsight_nodate}, setting the number of spherical harmonics and number of radial basis functions $n_\text{max} = n'_\text{max} = l_\text{max} = 8$.
 The results is a 576-component vector represent the environments of each particle at each timestep.
 Then, we applied the PCA algorithm to each dataset reducing the dimensionality to the first principal component.
 SOAP data series have been compute on the system considering the same oxygen atoms and the same cutoff radii as done for LENS.